-7. Recommend to the Board of Directors, in conjunction with the Chief Executive Officer, the selection of the independent accountants, considering independence and effectiveness and approve the fees and other compensation to be paid to the independent accountants.
-On an annual basis, the Committee should review and discuss with the accountants all significant relationships the accountants have with the Corporation to determine the accountants' independence.
+- 7. Recommend to the Board of Directors, in conjunction with the Chief Executive Officer, the selection of the independent accountants, considering independence and effectiveness and approve the fees and other compensation to be paid to the independent accountants.
+On an annual basis, the Committee should review and discuss with the accountants all significant relationships the accountants have with the Corporation to determine the accountants' independence. - 8.
+Review the performance of the independent accountants and approve any proposed discharge of the independent accountants when circumstances warrant.